mweidner037/recipe-collab-react/automerge/dev_notes.md

    - I tricked myself here by replacing each `ingr` with `{ ...ingr, pathIndex }`, then trying to call `getConflicts` - which rightly complained that the new object was not an Automerge object.
 Fixed by using a wrapper `{ ingr, pathIndex }` instead of trying to add the `pathIndex` property.
 4. Subtle bug (my fault): Forget to wrap one call in `changeDoc` (`doc.ingredients.push(ingr);`).
 No type errors or call-site runtime errors, but on the next render, `getConflicts` failed when it got to that ingredient (`"must be the document root"`).
    - Seems like some ops (e.g. `splice`) have built-in protection here (runtime errors), but apparently not push?
 Or did React hijack the control flow s.t. the render error happened before an error at the push call site?
 5. How can I convert a doc + path (like the built-in methods input) into its value?
 Can this be done in a type-safe way?
-(Current attempt: see `textValue` definition in `automerge_text_input.tsx`.)
+(Current attempt: see `getAtPath` in `util.ts`.)
 6. Calling `setState` hook inside a changeFn seems to work (e.g. setCursor calls in `automerge_text_input.tsx`) - nice.